|

 Fairgrounds

-Speedway
+Speedway Track

 History

-the races became an annual tradition
+races became an annual tradition and events would occur in conjunction with

-State Fair until the 1940's.
+the Tennessee State Fair until the 1940's.
+Pictured at right is the start

 In